TrueWallet/docs/docs/sdk/authentication.md

 ```

 ## Metamask
 Works with [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) compatible wallets like Metamask.
 Using this method, we don't handle selected wallet address and network.
-Metamask will be used only to sign messages for the user operations.
+Metamask will be used only to sign messages for user operations.
 ```javascript
   import {init} from 'true-wallet-sdk';